 The President’s Council is open to all past-presidents of Beth Adam and functions as advisors to the RSC.
 Paul Korn is the representative of this council on the RSC and acts as the voice for this group, and is a voting member.

 Rabbi Barr explained what he will be doing in a letter to the congregation in October 2022: Having served as Beth Adam’s Rabbi Chief Executive for 43 years, it probably come as no surprise that it’s time for me to retire.
 I’ve informed the Board of Beth Adam that I will officially be stepping down on June 30, 2025, just shy of my 70th birthday.
 I’m informing the entire congregation now because I want to ensure that there is sufficient time for our community to engage in the necessary process of engaging a new rabbi to take on the role of RCE.
 My rabbinic life and the life of my family has been intertwined in the life of the congregation.
 Now after more than four decades it is time for this part of my career to draw to a close.
 I’m looking forward to a new chapter in my life, though I’m not exactly sure how I will spend my time.
 And while I’ll no longer be RCE, I will always be committed to Beth Adam and its continued success.

 What is Rabbi Barr’s role in the search process?

 While the board and the RSC will be working to find a new RCE, Rabbi Barr will keep the regular activities of the congregation alive.
 He looks forward to a productive two plus years between now and this important transition in the history of Beth Adam.
 He will continue to serve the congregation during this time with the same commitment and energy he has during these past 40+ years.
 His goal has been and will continue to be the success of this remarkable community.
 Rabbi Barr will be available to the RSC as needed but is not a member of the committee.

-What are Rabbi Burstein’s and Melissa Weiss’ roles in the search process?
+What is Melissa Weiss’ role in the search process?